reynolds-nate/landing-page/README.md

 # landing-page

+### Explanation
-Simple Landing Page using Flexbox
+Simple Landing Page using Flexbox for layout

+### Skills Demonstrated
+- Foundational CSS skills
+- How to use Flexbox to achieve complex layouts of nested elements